 How to Find the Distance Between Two Points

 The distance between two points of the xy-plane can be found using the distance formula.
-An ordered pair (x, y) represents co-ordinate of the point, where x-coordinate (or abscissa) is the distance of the point from the centre and y-coordinate (or ordinate) is the distance of the point from the centre.
+An ordered pair (x, y) represents co-ordinate of the point, where x-coordinate (or abscissa) is the distance of the point from the x-axis and y-coordinate (or ordinate) is the distance of the point from the y-axis.

 Formula to find Distance Between Two Points in 2d plane:

 Consider two points A(x1,y1) and B(x2,y2) on the given coordinate axis.
 The distance between these points is given as: